mhayes853/swift-operation/Sources/Operation/Documentation.docc/Operation.md

 # ``Operation``

-Powerful asynchronous state management for Swift, SwiftUI, Linux, WASM, and more.
+Flexible asynchronous operation and state management for SwiftUI, Linux, WASM, and more.

 ## Overview